postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ### Update failed error

-If you see an __Update Failed__ notification in Postman, you can use the DevTools to investigate.
+If you get an __Update Failed__ notification in Postman, you can use the DevTools to investigate.

 ![update-error-dialog](https://assets.postman.com/postman-docs/update-error-dialog.png)